 Compliance – servicing and inspection

-Our annual gas safety inspections will continue until the guidance changes – every effort will be made to keep residents and operatives safe during the inspection process.
+- Regulatory bodies have stated that all statutory compliance testing will continue, including gas safety inspections and our teams will be carrying out the necessary servicing and inspections.
+Every effort will be made to keep residents and operatives safe during the inspection process.

 Planned works programmes